 Who needs a go-to-market strategy?

 Essentially, any company that wants to succeed in its market needs a go-to-market strategy.
 This comprehensive approach helps you identify and understand your target audience while generating a buzz, standing out from the crowd, and driving sales.
 If you fail to have a well-designed go-to-market strategy, you run a gambit of risks, including poor performance, lost market share, and other missed opportunities.
 Scenarios when having a go-to-market strategy is paramount include:

 In either case, a robust go-to-market strategy isn't a nice-to-have — it's fundamental to your success.

 If you already have a marketing strategy in place, why do you need a go-to-market strategy?
 What’s the purpose?

 According to CB Insights, an incredible 35% of startups fail because there is no market need for their product or service.
-Another 19% fail because of flawed business models, and 15% are beset by pricing issues.
+Another 19% fail because of a flawed business model, and 15% are beset by pricing issues.

 Product launches require collaboration across your entire team.
 Having a go-to-market plan ensures everyone is on the same page by breaking down responsibilities and time frames.

 Keep in mind that while you’ll hammer out a lot of the details upfront, your plan should remain flexible.
 You’ll need to adjust your strategy as you gather new data during the early stages of entering the market.

 How to create an effective go-to-market strategy